What is the Purchased Power and Fuel Adjustment Charge (PPFAC)?

 How will the PPFAC affect my bill?

-A credit of $-0.001956, or less than one cent, per kilowatt hour (kWh) will be applied to bills from February 27, 2017 to April 1, 2018.
-This credit is expected to reduce the monthly bill of a residential customer with average monthly usage of about 800 kWh, this will result in a monthly decrease of about $2.80.
+A charge of $0.001979, or less than one cent, per kilowatt hour (kWh) will be applied to bills beginning on May 1, 2018.
+For a residential customer with average monthly usage of about 800 kWh, this will result in a monthly decrease of about $2.80.
 Small General Service customers with average usage of about 2,500 kWh will see monthly bill decreases of about $8.75.

 How does the PPFAC appear on my monthly bill?

 The PPFAC appears on your bill under the heading “Power Supply Charges” along with your summer or winter base power supply rate.